Linos1391/Linos1391/README.md

 </div>

 - My favorite language is Python, used to learn C++ but it got rusty by time.
 - I know a bit of HTML and CSS, but suck at Javascript.
-So forget frontend, I hate them.

 ### 📝 Translation:
 - Vietnamese Translator for [InvokeAI](https://github.com/invoke-ai/InvokeAI).